math games for decimals

 5. Dropping Totals

-You can find the student-friendly instructions and recording sheets for this math game for decimals and other partner games in my complete unit on decimals.
+You can find the student-friendly instructions and recording sheets for this game and other partner games in this bundle of 7 math games for decimals or combine the math game for decimals with everything else you need to teach and practice 4th grade decimal skills in my complete unit on decimals.

 Leave a Reply